-New purported HTC One render surfaces, complete with unique button layoutAlex Wagner - Deputy Managing Editor, News Desk
+New purported HTC One render surfaces, complete with unique button layoutAlex Wagner - Editorial Director of News and Content

 The HTC One/HTC M7 has been leaking on a fairly regular basis ever since mid-December, and today that trend continues with another purported image of the unannounced handset.
 This new shot of the One comes to us from @evleaks and shows a device that is actually fairly reminiscent of the first render that showed up about a month ago, complete with what looks to be speaker grilles on the top and bottom of the phone's face.
 There's a front-facing camera to the right of the top speaker grille, along with a couple of sensors to the left.